-Section 307 of Title II of the Higher Education Act mandates that the Department of Education collect data on state assessments, other requirements, and standards for teacher licensure as well as data on the performance of teacher preparation programs.
+Section 307 of Title II of the Higher Education Act mandates that the Department of Education collect data on state assessments and other requirements, standards for teacher licensure, and data on the performance of teacher preparation programs.
 In Arkansas, a system of multiple measures is used to determine the quality of teacher education candidates using Praxis exams to measure basic skills, content knowledge, and pedagogical knowledge.
 Candidates must earn passing scores on the Praxis Core Academic Skills for Educators exam in the areas of reading, writing, and mathematics, as well as the PRAXIS II series appropriate to their teaching areas.
 The PRAX-IS II tests address pedagogy and content area knowledge.

-Note: Beginning September 1, 2014, students earning a composite score of 24 with sub-scores of 22 or higher in reading and math on the ACT (or equivalent scores on the SAT) may submit those scores in lieu of passing scores on the reading and math portions of the Praxis Core Academic Skills exam.
-Students who submit ACT or SAT scores for reading and math must still earn passing scores on the Praxis Core Academic Skills exam in writing.
+NOTE: Students earning a composite score of 24 with sub-scores of 22 or higher in reading, math, or writing on the ACT (or equivalent scores on the SAT) may submit those scores in lieu of passing scores on those portions of the Praxis Core Academic Skills exam.
+Students who submit ACT or SAT scores in one or two of the three areas must still earn passing scores on the Praxis Core Academic Skills exam for any remaining area(s).